UlugbekMuslitdinov/awesome-sources/Java/README.md

 # Java

-### **High-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.**
+**High-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.**

 ___

-## Content:
+## Content

 * [Books](https://github.com/UlugbekMuslitdinov/awesome-sources/tree/main/Java#books)